 CED 498 Pro-Seminar.
-(1-7) fall and spring Topics may include the following:
+(1-7)

-Resident Assistant Experience.
+• Resident Assistant Experience.
 (2)

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 56.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.

 Graduate-Level Courses.
 For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ aad/catalogs on the Web.
-In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 56.
+In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.